MaiaraB/my-next-trip/README.md

 Backend at https://github.com/MaiaraB/travel-plan

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need node and npm installed globally on your machine.